DevCentre/keepBluetooth/README.md

 <b>USE</b>
 <p>Get the script - forkit, git clone, download zip, copy and paste and save it as <b>***.sh</b> - your choice.<br>
 Then, run it <b>./keepBluetooth.sh</b></p>
+<p>You could also, ofcourse, put it in your PATH, create an alias, put it to run as your mac starts - again, your choice</p>